Modeling the growth of organisms validates a general relation between metabolic costs and natural selection

-{\it Testing the relation in an allometric growth model.} Though the values of the model parameters will vary between species, we know that the exponent $\alpha \lesssim 2$~\cite{Delong2010,Kempes2012}, and there is a rough scale for $E_m$ and $B_m$ that can be established through comparison to metabolic data compiled in Ref.~\cite{Lynch2015} covering a variety of prokaryotes and unicellular eukaryotes.
+{\it Testing the relation in an allometric growth model.} We use model parameters based on the metabolic data of Ref.~\cite{Lynch2015}, covering a variety of prokaryotes and unicellular eukaryotes.
 This data consisted of two quantities, $C_G$ and $C_M$, which reflect the growth and maintenance contributions to $C_T$.
-Using Eq.~\eqref{1} to decompose $\Pi(m(t))$, we can write $C_T = C_G + t_r C_M$, where $C_G = \zeta \int_{m_0}^{\epsilon m_0} dm\,E(m) = \zeta (\epsilon-1)m_0 E_m$ is the expenditure for growing the organism, and $C_M = \zeta \langle B m \rangle = \zeta B_m \langle m \rangle$ is the mean metabolic expenditure for maintenance per unit time.
-As shown in the SI, the simplest version of the allometric growth model predicts linear scaling of both $C_G$ and $C_M$ with cell volume.
-Best fits of the model to the data, shown in Fig.~\ref{f1}, yield global interspecies averages: $E_m = 1,300$ J/g and $B_m = 7 \times 10^{-3}$ W/g.
+Using Eq.~\eqref{1} to decompose $\Pi(m(t))$, we can write $C_T = C_G + t_r C_M$, where $C_G = \zeta \int_{m_0}^{\epsilon m_0} dm\,E(m) = \zeta (\epsilon-1)m_0 E_m$ is the expenditure for growing the organism, and $C_M = \zeta \langle B m \rangle = \zeta B_m \langle m \rangle$ is the mean metabolic expenditure for maintenance per unit time. $C_G$ and $C_M$ scale linearly with cell volume (SI Sec.~III), and best fits to the data, shown in Fig.~\ref{f1}, yield global interspecies averages: $E_m = 2,600$ J/g and $B_m = 7 \times 10^{-3}$ W/g.
 As discussed in the SI, these values are remarkably consistent with earlier, independent estimates, for unicellular and higher organisms~\cite{Moses2008,Kempes2012,Maitra2015,Hou2008}.